matheushoske/CompactMapper/README.md

 ## 🙌 Contributing

 Want to help improve CompactMapper?
 PRs are welcome!
-If you’d like to add features or extensions (like flattening or reverse mapping), feel free to fork and contribute.
+If you'd like to add features or extensions (like flattening or reverse mapping), feel free to fork and contribute.

 ---

 ## 📫 Contact

-Feel free to open an issue or reach out if you use CompactMapper in your project — we’d love to hear how it's helping!
+Feel free to open an issue or reach out if you use CompactMapper in your project — we'd love to hear how it's helping!